Skip to main content

 Attach via JSON

-Attach the knowledge base in your scenario by adding a function with type: "rag" and the target corpus_id: The function name and description are presented to the LLM as tool metadata, so use clear action-oriented wording.
+Attach the knowledge base in your scenario by adding a function with type: "rag" and the target knowledge_base_id: The function name and description are presented to the LLM as tool metadata, so use clear action-oriented wording.

 {